faenrandir/a_careful_examination/documents/light_and_truth_letter/01-manipulation-and-fallacies.md

 important for allowing people to decide for themselves just how "innocuous" (or not) the data and arguments really are!

-> When examined carefully, I realized that most everything “new” the critics shared ... came from church sources
+> <span style="color:red; margin-left:-10px;"> When examined carefully, I realized that most everything “new” the critics shared ... came from church sources

 Two reasons for this: 1) many members will not even consider sources outside of LDS sources.
 2) potential contradictions may reside in LDS sources.
 The